The City will provide information on resources available following an emergency. Please check back for updates.

-The health and safety of volunteers must remain a priority.
-All volunteers and organizations accepting volunteers must follow the following health guidelines.
+The health and safety of volunteers is a priority.
+All volunteers and organizations accepting volunteers must follow current public health guidelines.
 For the most up-to-date information on COVID-19, visit NYC.gov/coronavirus.

 Human services nonprofit organizations deliver vital services to New York City's communities, including the city's most vulnerable populations.
 Their partnership with the City of New York is essential, especially during this challenging time of COVID-19.
 Guidance and answers to questions about nonprofit operations, business continuity and programming during these critical days are available on the City of New York's online resource for nonprofit organizations.

 Visit NYC.gov/nonprofits to learn about funding opportunities through the City of New York.